 Choosing Shortest will result in a route that has the smallest total distance of all possible routes between the given points.
-Pedestrians, cyclists or slow vehicles usually prefer this.
+This is usually preferred by pedestrians, cyclists or slow vehicles.

 5.4.2.2 Fastest

 Choosing Fastest will result in the quickest possible route, given that you can travel at or near the speed limits on all included roads.
 This is usually preferred for fast and normal cars.